License under the Restaurant and Bar Act for the Temporary Sale of Alcohol on Special Occasions; Application

 - a valid restaurant license,

-- a permit for a previous similar serving of alcoholic beverages with the assurance that this was carried out without official objection or
+- a permit for the prior serving of alcoholic beverages of a similar nature, with the assurance that this was carried out without any official objections, or

-Proof of reliability can also be provided by stating the specific location, period and scope of the serving of alcoholic beverages that has not been objected to by the authorities, unless an old notice of approval is available.
-Proof of good repute from another EU country of origin can also be submitted in the form of a certified copy and certified German translation, which could also be replaced by an affidavit in lieu of an oath or comparable acts.
+In the absence of a previous authorization notice, proof of good character may also be provided by specifically stating the location, time period, and scope of the serving of alcoholic beverages that was not objected to by the authorities.
+A certified copy of a proof of reliability from another EU member state, along with a certified German translation—which, if necessary, may also be replaced by an affidavit or comparable declaration—may also be submitted.

-For non-EU citizens: residence permit that allows the exercise of self-employed activity as well as proof of good repute (official certificate of good conduct or good character or extract from the criminal record of the home country or an equivalent document and/or a certificate of good conduct for authorities and information from the central trade register.
+For non-EU citizens: a residence permit authorizing the pursuit of self-employment, as well as proof of good character (an official certificate of good conduct or an extract from the criminal record (criminal record) from the home country or an equivalent document and/or a certificate of good conduct for official purposes and an extract from the Central Trade Register.

-If there is no doubt that the approval requirements have been met, the municipality can waive the preparation and issuance of a notice ("fictitious approval").
-In this case, no costs are charged.
+If there is no doubt that the requirements for approval have been met, the municipality may waive the preparation and issuance of a formal decision (“deemed approval”).
+In such cases, no fees are charged.

-If, in individual cases, the municipality incurs a significant amount of review work, the municipality may issue a notice subject to a charge (see 5.III.7.2 List of costs), subject to an extension of the deadline (see Art.
-42a para.
-2 sentences 3 and 4 of the Bavarian Administrative Procedure Act).
+If the municipality incurs a significant amount of review work in an individual case, it may issue a decision subject to a fee, possibly with an extension of the deadline (see Art.
+42a, para.
+2, sentences 3 and 4 of the Bavarian Administrative Procedure Act) (see 5.III.7.2 Schedule of Fees).

 Processing of events